 Annual Events in Lake Lure, NC

-4th of July Fireworks Display – Two shows occur on the lake to celebrate the 4th!
-The first is sponsored by the Lake Lure Chamber and takes place on the 3rd or 5th of July at Morse Park.
-The second is sponsored by Rumbling Bald Resort and occurs on the 4th at the Rumbling Bald Resort.
-Please note that viewing the Resort fireworks from within the Resort is for guests and members only, however, they can be viewed from the lake and other vantage points.
+4th of July Fireworks Display – Two Independence Day fireworks shows occur on the lake to celebrate the 4th!
+The first takes place on the 3rd of July at Morse Park and is open to the public.
+The second occurs on the 4th at the Rumbling Bald Resort.
+The Resort fireworks can be viewed from within the Resort by guests and members only and they can be viewed by the general public by boat from the lake and other vantage points.

-In recent years, the town of Lake Lure has created and implemented an aggressive plan to make the town much more self-sufficient.
-In 2005, the town opened its first and only full-service grocery store – Ingle’s.
-In the fall of 2010, the town’s first school was officially opened, The Lake Lure Classical Academy, a
+The town of Lake Lure implemented an aggressive plan to make the town much more self-sufficient.
+In 2005, the town opened its first and only full-service grocery store – Ingles.
+Fall of 2010, the town officially opened its first school, The Lake Lure Classical Academy.

-K-12 charter school that has been in portable buildings since it opened, but will be moving to a permanent location in the fall of 2015.
+In the Fall of 2015, the K-12 charter school moved to a beautiful, new, permanent location.
 In the fall of 2014, the town celebrated the opening of the Lake Lure Medical Center.